datarhei/restreamer/README.md

 ## Features

 - Simplified User-Interface
-- REST-API (JSON) and 100% Swagger documented
+- Easy wizard configuration
-- Multiple A/V Inputs, Outputs, protocols, and codecs
+- Multiple audio/video inputs, outputs, protocols, and codecs
+- ReStreaming to platforms such as YouTube-Live, to software such as Wowza Media Server, and others based on protocols such as RTMP, SRT, ...
 - Option to mux a separate audio channel to the video
-- Raspberry Pi (MMAL/OMX), Nvidia Cuda, Intel VAAPI support
-- Support for Hardware- and Virtual-Devices
-- FFmpeg Video-Processing (as native as possible)
 - Build-in VideoJS-Player for your Website
 - Configurable publication website for streaming without player embedding
+- Content license with Creative Commons
-- HTTP/S- (HLS) and RTMP/S-Streaming Server
+- HTTP/S- (HLS), RTMP/S- & SRT-Streaming Server
 - Automatic Let's Encrypt HTTPS certification
-- Content license with Creative Commons
-- Easy wizard configuration
 - Viewer/Bandwidth Monitoring and limiting
+- Raspberry Pi (MMAL/OMX), Nvidia Cuda, Intel VAAPI support
+- Support for Hardware- and Virtual-Devices
+- FFmpeg Video-Processing (as native as possible)
+- REST-API (JSON) and 100% Swagger documented
 - Resource Monitoring (optionally by Prom-Metrics)
 - Server- and Process-Logging
 - GDPR compliant without third-party providers and does not save audience data